 Performance Management refers to the application of activities to ensure that goals in the IDP are consistently being met in an effective and efficient manner.
-Mafube Local Municipality is yet to develop a fully functional Performance Management System, with the assistance from the District Municipality (Fezile Dabi).
-The overall aim of the Performance Management System will be to ensure that the organisation and all its Subsystems are working together in an optimum fashion to achieve desired results.
+Mafube Local Municipality has developed a fully functional Performance Management System and appointed performance management personnel.
+The overall aim of the Performance Management System is to ensure that the organisation and all its Subsystems are working together in an optimum fashion to achieve desired results.